 Getting to grips with the transport options in a new city is crucial for newcomers to settle in their adopted home, and those moving to Nashville will have to research how they will get around.
-Prospective Nashvillians moving from places where they were perhaps accustomed to, and relied heavily on, public transport will likely need to make some adjustments in the 'Music City'.
+Prospective Nashvillians moving from places where they were perhaps accustomed to and relied heavily on public transport will likely need to make some adjustments in the 'Music City'.

-Nashville’s public transportation infrastructure is nearly non-existent outside the city centre, meaning most residents drive, and newcomers will likely have to do the same.
+Nashville’s public transport infrastructure is nearly non-existent outside the city centre, meaning most residents drive, and newcomers will likely have to do the same.
 That said, there are occasions when it is easier to use other forms of transport too, so below is an overview of getting around in Nashville.

 Public transport in Nashville